winjs-dev/winjs-docs/src/en/plugins/iconslegacy.md

-# icons 遗留方案
+# Icons Legacy Solution

 ![NPM Version](https://img.shields.io/npm/v/%40winner-fed%2Fplugin-icons-legacy?style=flat-square&colorB=646cff)

-icons 的遗留方案，主要提供 Vue2 使用。使用 SvgIcon 组件。默认 src/icons 目录的 svg 文件采用此方案。该方案底层依赖了 svg-sprite-loader 实现，所以 bundler 不支持 vite。
+Legacy solution for icons, primarily provided for Vue 2 usage.
+Uses the SvgIcon component.
+SVG files in the src/icons directory use this solution by default.
+This solution relies on svg-sprite-loader implementation, so the bundler does not support Vite.

-## 开启方式
+## Setup

-1. 安装插件
+1. Install the plugin

 ::: code-group